 * Glucose + galactose = lactose

-Generally, the more refined the carbohydrate, as the fibre, protein and fatty acids are removed, the GI rises.
+Generally the more refined the carbohydrate, as the fibre, protein and fatty acids are removed, the GI rises.
 And maltose is top of the pops; that's why beer is so fattening.

-For example, if you cook enough oats porridge for several days, taken hot at the first breakfast it will have a high glycemic index, but cooled in the refrigerator and then enjoyed tomorrow, the starch goes through a process called retrogradation, lowering the GI.
+For example, if you cook enough oats porridge for several days, taken hot at the first breakfast it will have a high glycemic index; but cooled in the refrigerator and then enjoyed tomorrow, the starch goes through a process called retrogradation, lowering the GI.
 Even reheating will have little effect.

 Refined oats however should be avoided at all costs; once the fibre has been removed it becomes a very high GI food.
-Does yours come in a box, and are the flakes small?
+Does yours come in a box and are the flakes small?
 It is definitely not one of the good brain foods.

-In fact the pumpkin family has been used for centuries in traditional medicine for the treatment of type-2 diabetes[4]; in small amounts keeping the glycemic-load down.
+In fact the pumpkin family has been used for centuries in traditional medicine for the treatment of type-2 diabetes[4]; in small amounts keeping the glycemic load down.

 Complex carbohydrate which passes through the small intestine undigested, producing no blood glucose reaction, but reaching the colon is known as resistant starch.

 In the colon it is fermented rather by the microbiota, a teaming myriad of friendly bacteria and yeasts, forming instead profoundly important short-chain fatty acids.
-In other jargon, it's known as a prebiotic; food for the bugs.

-These bugs can easily become depleted, especially after taking antibiotics, many of which are found in small quantities in our foods; taking a probiotic like kefir helps to replenish this normal flora that is so important for our well-being.
+These bugs can easily become depleted, especially after taking antibiotics, many of which are found in small quantities in our foods.

-of the fibre in fruits, vegetables and grains that pass through the
+A prebiotic is the fraction of the fibre in fruits, vegetables and grains that passes through the small intestine, reaching the colon where it is fermented instead by the microbiota[3].

 A probiotic consists of the living yeasts and bacteria, known as the microflora, essential friendly bugs that are found in the intestine; and other organs like the bladder too[6].
-Take them in supplements if you must but better still and way cheaper, find them in these kefir benefits.
+Take them in supplements if you must but better still and far cheaper, find them in these kefir benefits.
 It takes just a few minutes twice a week to prepare your own.

 Simple vs complex carbohydrate is an important distinction to grasp.